 If you asked me Cardiff Castle and Edinburgh Castle which do I prefer?
 I would prefer Cardiff Castle, yes the size of the Castle is smaller but it is a beautiful parkland with fairy tales towers.
 And most importantly, it is less crowded!
 Edinburgh Castle has too many visitors!
-But if you happen to visit Scotland, this is a must visit attraction.
+But if you happen to visit Scotland, this is a must-visit attraction.

 After the castle visit, we explored a little around the city.
 But we have an agenda, we wanted to have some tea/coffee at a special coffee shop in Edinburgh city.

 We walked in the busy street of Edinburgh, enjoying the old architectural buildings.
-As you can see, the street is full of tourists, some time making a bit hard to walk.
+As you can see, the street is full of tourists, sometimes making a bit hard to walk.
 I remembered when we were about to leave the city at around 5 pm, more crowded started to flood into the city as it was a Saturday night, a party night.
-Quite scary for country bumpkin like me.
+Quite scary for a country bumpkin like me.

 Found Yoda in the busy street of Edinburgh, looks like he is lost! 🙂 Just some street performer.